equivalent/equivalent.github.io/_posts/article/2018-12-06-sinatra-on-aws-lambda.md

 That means if this Sinatra app needs to receive 50 requests, it will spin up 50 AWS Lambda Functions.

+> And only next requests "may be" executed on loaded up Lambdas with
+> Sinatra dependancies in memory.

 If there are 1000 requests concurrently, AWS will try to run 1000 invocations for the same Lambda function.
 However, if it's 1000 requests/second, and each request only needs 200 ms to process, there could